ZachAndrews98/wordhex/README.md

 (simple yes/no question).
 If yes, then the user will be asked to enter a file name, the canvas will then be saved in a .ps file with that name, if a file with that name already exists, the old file will be overwritten.
 This file is then converted to a .png by gs and then deleted.
+The canvas must be open for the image to be saved, if you close it before saving it will not work.

 ## Improvements